testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/ios-apps/step-actions.md

 ---

 ---
-When test steps are created via the Recorder for iOS, there are some actions that can be taken on those steps via the Recorder’s UI, such as:
+When test steps are created via the Test Recorder for iOS, there are some actions that can be taken on those steps via the Test Recorder’s UI, such as:

 1. Add Test Step